We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Screen angle not adjustable beyond one preset tilt

-For older vehicles or single-DIN setups, the Pioneer AVH-3500NEX offers a well-equipped feature set for its size.
-The key attraction is the 7-inch motorized touchscreen, which folds out smoothly to expand a single-DIN slot into a capable multimedia interface.
+For older vehicles or single-DIN layouts, the Pioneer AVH-3500NEX offers one of the most complete feature sets you can get in a flip-out form.
+The main draw is the 7-inch motorized touchscreen, which folds out smoothly to turn a compact dash slot into a full multimedia interface.

-For more options that combine compact size with big features, see my best flip-out car stereos guide.
+Looking for more flip-out options that fit tighter installs?
+Don’t miss my best flip-out car stereos guide.

 8. Pioneer DMH-T450EX – Best Double DIN Floating Screen